Skip to main content

 Course summary

-Choosing the apprenticeship route is a fantastic alternative to traditional study as it allows you to earn while you learn, applying your knowledge in real world settings.
-You’ll complete tailored practice experiences that meet your individual learning needs, while also demonstrating the knowledge, skills, and behaviours set out in the apprenticeship standard.
+Choosing the apprenticeship route is a fantastic alternative to traditional study.
+It allows you to earn while you learn and apply your knowledge in real-world settings.
+You’ll complete tailored practice experiences that meet your individual learning needs.
+This is while demonstrating the knowledge, skills, and behaviours set out in the apprenticeship standard.
 These align with the National Occupational Standards for Youth Work (Level 6) and reflect the critical thinking and leadership required to champion anti-oppressive youth work practice.

-Just like the practice of community and youth work, this course has been designed in a creative way and offers much more than traditional lecture and essay learning – engaging professional development is the central focus for our learning experiences and exciting curriculum.
+We design the course in a creative way and offer more than traditional lecture and essay learning.
+Engaging professional development is a central focus for our learning experiences and curriculum.

 What you'll study